Fady-Esam/csharp-learning-applications/README.md

 # 📘 C# Learning Projects & Applications

-A well-organized collection of C# solutions and projects developed during my journey of learning and applying C# programming and .NET concepts. <br>
+A well-organized collection of C# solutions and projects developed during my journey of learning and applying C# programming and .NET concepts.
 It covers everything from the fundamentals to advanced topics, demonstrating problem-solving and hands-on implementations through real examples.

 ---